Bibek-Repository/repo-4/basics-of-python/README.md

 Python User Input
 input() method can be used to take input from the user.
 The string inside the input parameter is prompted in the display as shown in code file.

+Python String Formatting

+F-Strings
+It allows to format the string to be printed. f is placed at the beginning of the string literal to format it. {}: are the placeholders.
+They contain: variables, operations, functions, and modifiers to format the value.
+A placeholder can have a modifier to format the value. colon ':' is added to include the modifier.
+In the code file. .2f and , are used. .2f will add two decimal places while , will add comma in every 3 digits.
+Value can be directly added in the placeholder without the variable.
+Mathematical operations: values or variables, can be done within the placeholder as shown in code file. if...else statements can be included inside the placeholders.
+Functions can also be executed inside the placeholder.
+In the code file upper() function is used.
+User defined functions can be used in the placeholder. string format() are not used in python 3.
+But for practise, I have included it in the code file.